Andereoo/TkinterWeb/tkinterweb/docs/HTMLLABEL.md

 root.mainloop()
 ```
-HTML can also be loaded using the `myhtmlframe.load_html("insert your html here")` to dynamically change the content of the Label.
+HTML can also be loaded using the `load_html` command to dynamically change the content of the Label.

 ## Class API